Skip to main content

 Construction & Inspections

-In-house Revolution crew handles framing, sheathing, MEP elevation.
+Revolution sequences framing, sheathing, MEP elevation, and finish work.
 Foundation, framing, sheathing, mechanical, and final inspections each gated before next phase.

 Varies by scope

-Detailed 49% rule (3-6 month) vs. structural elevation / rebuild (12-24 month) timelines are in the dual-path Process section above.
+Detailed FEMA 50% rule (3-6 month) vs. structural elevation / rebuild (12-24 month) timelines are in the dual-path Process section above.

 The 50% Rule Is Cumulative